-This book reviews recent studies into smartphones and the news, arguing that the greatest impact on the smartphone as a dominant technological artefact for news will be to shift it away from an authoritative, fixed ‘first draft of history’ to become a fluid, flexible stream of information from which each individual constructs their own meaning.
+This book reviews recent studies into smartphones and the news, and argues that the greatest impact on news of the smartphone as a dominant technological artefact is to shift it away from an authoritative, fixed ‘first draft of history’ to become a fluid, flexible stream of information from which each individual constructs their own meaning.

 This is an insightful research text for journalism students and scholars with an interest in digital journalism, new media, and the intersection between technology and communication.